THE 14TH ANNUAL SHORTY AWARDS

 Objective

-How do you launch not just a campaign, but an entirely new Weekday?
-That was the challenge when H&M set out to merge three iconic brands—Weekday, Monki, and Cheap Monday—into one.
+How do you launch not just a campaign, but an entirely new Weekday creative multi-space?
+That was the challenge when Weekday, part of the H&M Group, set out to bring together Weekday, Monki and Cheap Monday – along with second-hand fashion, exclusive drops and more, all under one roof.

-Rather than risk losing their distinct subcultural voices, the strategy was to let creators lead.
+While each brand kept its own distinct identity, creators helped to make this massive shift.
 Each brand’s DNA—Weekday’s street-edge, Monki’s playful energy, Cheap Monday’s experimental grit—was expressed through TikTok and Instagram by a diverse creator network whose audiences already lived these styles.

 The creative approach was built as a full-funnel system—designed not just to launch the new Weekday, but to scale it over time.

-The result: 142M impressions, 1.4M engagements, 24K purchases, and 9.17x TikTok ROAS.
-More importantly, the new Weekday launched not as a brand broadcast, but as a co-created cultural movement powered by the people who shape style every day.
+The result: The new Weekday launched not as a brand broadcast, but as a co-created cultural movement powered by the people who shape style every day.

 Goals

-Weekday wasn’t just launching a campaign—it was creating a new brand identity by merging three fashion labels with loyal subcultures into a single New Weekday.
-The primary goal was to unify these brands without diluting what made each culturally relevant.
+Weekday wasn’t just launching a campaign—it was creating a new youth destination by merging three fashion brands with loyal subcultures into a single creative multispace.
+The primary goal was to bring these brands together without diluting what made each culturally relevant.

 Specific objectives included: